panossot/VertxAT/README.md

 Steps to execute :

-1. Build the VertX version you want to test
+1. Build the VertX version you want to test (after all the needed dependencies are available)
 2. export VERTX_VERSION='version of VertX branch'
 3. export JBOSS_VERSION='version of VertX branch ending with Final', for example if VERTX_VERSION=4.0.0-SNAPSHOT then JBOSS_VERSION=4.0.0.Final-SNAPSHOT
 4. mvn clean install -Dmaster